When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Introduction

+The central question of this paper is when characteristic-based valuation is coherent, and when it requires a dynamic rather than static interpretation.
 Existing models of habit formation are typically formulated over \emph{goods}, not characteristics.
-A large literature studies intertemporal dependence in the consumption of cigarettes, alcohol, and digital products by modelling utility as a function of past and current quantities \citep{becker_theory_1988,gruber_tax_2004,demuynck_ill_2013,crawford_habits_2010,allcott_gentzkow_song_2022}.
-These models characterise dynamic dependence in product quantities, but they do not determine whether prices admit a coherent interpretation as valuations of underlying attributes.
-When valuation and policy analysis are conducted in characteristics space, the dynamic structure must be specified at the level of attributes rather than goods.
-This is particularly important when reinforcement operates at the level of sugar, caffeine, or nicotine rather than at the level of the composite product itself.
-Understanding when a dynamic hedonic interpretation is coherent is therefore necessary to discipline applied valuation.
+A large literature studies intertemporal dependence in the consumption of cigarettes, alcohol, food, and digital products by modelling utility as a function of past and current quantities \citep{becker_theory_1988,gruber_tax_2004,demuynck_ill_2013,crawford_habits_2010,allcott_gentzkow_song_2022}.
+These models characterise dynamic dependence in product quantities, but they do not determine whether prices admit a coherent interpretation as valuations of the underlying attributes that policy often targets.
+When valuation is conducted in characteristics space, the dynamic structure must also be specified in characteristics space.

-This paper provides a nonparametric framework for evaluating when dynamic hedonic interpretation is economically coherent.
-I make three contributions.
-First, I derive necessary and sufficient revealed-preference (RP) conditions---in the spirit of \citet{samuelson_consumption_1948}, \citet{houthakker_revealed_1950}, \citet{afriat_construction_1967}, and \citet{browning_nonparametric_1989}---under which observed prices and choices admit a coherent dynamic characteristics-based interpretation when some attributes are habit forming.
-Second, I decompose empirical failure into two conceptually distinct margins: (i) structural feasibility of a hedonic shadow-price representation given the maintained goods-to-characteristics technology, and (ii) behavioural consistency of intertemporal choice conditional on that technology.
-Third, I develop computationally tractable, distance-based diagnostics that quantify how close the data are to satisfying each margin, thereby disciplining when static hedonic valuation is economically defensible and when a dynamic reinterpretation becomes admissible.

-The key insight is that dynamic hedonic rationalisability has a two-stage structure.
-First, observed prices must admit a low-dimensional shadow-price representation implied by the goods-to-characteristics mapping; this is a structural restriction on the admissible interpretation of observed prices, independent of intertemporal optimisation.
-Second, conditional on such a representation existing, the implied characteristic shadow prices must rationalise observed choices over time; this is a behavioural restriction.
-Separating these margins clarifies whether a model fails because the maintained characteristics technology cannot sustain a hedonic interpretation or because intertemporal optimisation is violated conditional on that technology.

-To formalise these ideas, I study the RP implications of a dynamic hedonic environment in which a single consumer purchases goods over time at some observed prices.
-The RP exercise is conducted consumer by consumer, so the framework permits unrestricted heterogeneity across households in valuations over characteristics, discounting, and habit formation.
-These observed goods map into characteristics through a maintained technology, and utility depends on both contemporaneous and lagged levels of selected characteristics.
-Some attributes are habit forming, so current consumption affects future marginal utility.
-The analysis characterises the observable restrictions on prices and choices required for a coherent dynamic characteristics-based interpretation.